Jesjde/Jesjde/README.md

 - 👋 Hi, I’m @Jesjde
-- 👀 I’m interested in uuhhhh ummm coding stuff maybe
-- 🌱 I’m currently learning nothiing, might learn python later ig
-- 📫 How to reach me: you dont.
+- 👀 idk what to put here

 <!---
 Jesjde/Jesjde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.